Log into your Webmail account and select the Preferences tab, then look for the General tab, then click the Change Password button.

 * When you select your email checking frequency, keep in mind that the more often your phone checks email, the more battery you will consume and the more data from your data service plan will be used.

-To set up your email software, such as Outlook Express, you will need the following information.
+To set up your email software, such as Outlook or Apple Mail, you will need the following information.

 Call the SRT Internet Help Desk 24/7 at 701-858-7873 for help setting up your email.